fivetran/dbt_starter_project/CONTRIBUTOR.md

 1. Check to see if an issue already exists for the feature you want to create or bug you’ve encountered.
 If none exist, please open one [HERE](https://github.com/fivetran/dbt_netsuite/issues).

-2. If it’s a bug fix, we’ll ask you to provide the relevant error log or model output.
+2. If it’s a bug fix, please provide the relevant error log or model output.

 3. Fork the dbt package.